hussain-shariff/hussain-shariff/README.md

 - 🔭 I’m currently working on developing coding skills
-- 🌱 I’m currently focusing on frontend development
+- 🌱 I’m currently focusing on backend development
 - 👯 I’m looking to collaborate on Github
 - 🥅 2023 Goals: Be a better human
 - 📬 How to reach me: https://twitter.com/hussainshariff_